 |0.1 nM||2.5 nL stock + 25 µL DMSO||7.5 nL||67.5 nL||75 nL|

 In the example above, the first four concentrations are made directly from the stock source plate.
 The next four concentrations are made by performing a 1:100 dilution of the stock into an intermediate plate, and transferring out of that intermediate plate to the destination plate.
-The final three concentrations are made by performing a 1:1000 dilution of the stock into the intermediate plate and transferring to the destination plate.
-As all transfers are performed with the same 2.5 nL increment at varying numbers of droplets, precision in concentrations are independent of the previous transfer step.
+The final three concentrations are made by performing a 1:10,000 dilution of the stock into the intermediate plate and transferring to the destination plate.
+As all transfers are performed in 2.5 nL increment droplets at varying numbers, precision in concentrations are not prone to the propagated error inherent in traditional serial dilutions.

 The Echo Dose-Response application simpliﬁes protocol creation for direct dilution.
 A wizard guides researchers through the mapping of transfers from stock and intermediate concentrations to create curves of varying concentration range.
 The entire workﬂow can be managed in a single protocol, and samples may originate from a single source plate or picked according to a ﬁle.
 The built-in simulator shows the creation of each curve for a quick veriﬁcation of the transfer protocol.

 Labcyte Automation systems are a proven solution for efficient, high-throughput IC50 assay production.
 The Access Laboratory Workstation utilizes the Tempo Automation Software to build automated routines directly from any Echo Dose-Response protocol.
 All plate movements and back-fill steps are automatically prioritized and scheduled by the software — not the operator.